 SIMPLIFY: Declutter your photo piles

-The first step in any organizational project is to declutter and downsize, and the same holds true for photos.
+The first step in any organizational project is to declutter and downsize, and the same holds for photos.
 To start getting them organized, it’s important to gather your entire collection into one place.
-In Jaime’s case, a solid 90% of her photos were stored in one giant chest, but we needed to sort, preserve and back them all up.
+In Jaime’s case, a solid 90% of her photos were stored in one giant chest, but we needed to sort, preserve, and back them all up.

 Define your why.

 It’s important to start off any organizing project with a goal in mind.
-For Jaime, we really wanted to make sure we took extra care in getting her photos sorted, scanned and preserved.
+For Jaime, we really wanted to make sure we took extra care in getting her photos sorted, scanned, and preserved.
 With so many amazing memories with friends, family, and her very accomplished career, Jaime wanted to honor her special memories and also be able to access and appreciate them.

 Set up your workspace

-Pull everything out and group like-with-like.
+Pull everything out and group like with like.

 Process your photos and categorize them.